This red beans and rice skillet recipe is a one-pot wonder that is a quick and easy meal to prepare - perfect for a weeknight dinner!

 - 1 (12-14) ounce package precooked turkey or chicken sausage cut diagonally in 1/4 inch slices

 - 1 (16) ounce cans dark red kidney beans drained and rinsed

 - 1 (14.5) ounce can petite cut diced tomatoes

 - 1/2 teaspoon dried thyme leaves

 - 1 cup water

-Spray a large frying pan with cooking spray.
-Cook the sausage on medium heat for about 5 minutes or until it is heated through.
-Stir in the onion, green pepper and garlic and saute until the onion is tender.
-Add the beans, can of tomatoes and pepper.
+- Spray a large frying pan with cooking spray.
+Cook the sausage over medium heat until heated through.
+Add the onion, green pepper, and celery and cook until the onion is translucent and the celery and green pepper are tender.
+Add the beans, can of tomatoes, pepper, thyme and bay leaf.
 Cook until heated through.
 Add the water and rice and stir.
-Bring mixture to a boil, reduce heat and simmer covered for 20 minutes.
+Bring mixture to a boil, reduce heat, and simmer covered for 20 minutes.